msavin/Parrot/README.md

 # Project State and Intended Use

 Parrot is light, stable, and designed to work closely with Meteor.
 Parrot is designed for single-page web applications.
-If you are building something that required indexing, such as a content website, you might prefer a different router.
+If you are building something that requires indexing, such as a content website, you might prefer something else

 **Thanks to [Moshe Berman](http://github.com/mosheberman) for helping with the URL parser!**